-This is definitely our coronary artery disease case of the month, and it may even be the case of the year as far as how much money we saved this gentleman…
+This is definitely our heart attack life insurance case of the month, and it may even be the case of the year as far as how much money we saved this gentleman…

 He applied for a $350,000- 15 year term life insurance policy (through another agent).
 He qualified for a monthly rate of $1,392.

 This rate was much higher than he was expecting, but his agent told him this was the best rate he was going to get.

 He found our website when searching for life insurance for seniors and based on the information he provided, including his heart attack with 2 stents and a good stress test within past 12 months (which always helps on CAD cases), we were confident we could get him a much better offer than $1,392 per month.

 We quoted him some conservative possible offers that we thought we could get him from other insurance companies, which were $350,000- 15 year term rates of $639 to $851 per month as a range of the cost, along with some longer duration rates, and he decided to re-apply.

 We Make The Application Process Simple

 He just had an insurance exam in the past couple of months for this other insurance company, so we were able to use that exam and lab results for the new company.

 Now he would not have the hassle of needing to be examined again.